-I’m not trying to talk you OUT of doing it (per se), but I want to share some little known facts that I’ve learned after talking to experts and reading LOTS of research.
+I’m not trying to talk you OUT of doing it (per se), but I want to share some little known facts I’ve learned after talking to experts and reading LOTS of research.

-I am lucky enough to live in San Francisco, which is where a lot of this research takes place.
+I’m lucky enough to live in San Francisco, which is where a lot of this research takes place.
 I was able to interview people who personally work on these projects and are in the know, but a lot of my quotes came from this article from 2005 published in the SF Chronicle.
 (Yes, I know it’s years old, but none of the salient facts have changed.)

-There are a lot of key points that the private banking companies DON’T tell you about.
+There are a lot of key points the private banking companies DON’T tell you about.
 Let’s call them “marketing omissions,” shall we?